LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 * IncludeIslandContent: true or false, default is true (toggle special orders requiring recipes from the island)

-* FriendshipConfig: If you don't use a mod to stop friendship decay, but you still want to toggle the friendship requirements, set this to true.
-Default is false.
-If you have Friends Forever or CJB Cheats Menu installed, TNF will auto-detect it and apply this setting.

-With regards to the "sparseness" of the orders: the game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.
+With regards to the “sparseness” of the orders: you have to know how to cook the recipe first, and there are season checks.
+For full details, refer to the spoiler guide.
+The game picks from a pool of the available orders, so if you’d prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.

-By default, there are no friendship requirements.
-You can turn them on manually in the config, or by using Friends Forever, FriendshipWithoutTalk, or CJB Cheats Menu (TNF automatically detects if you have those mods installed).
-This is because of <a href="https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide.md#known-limitations">a limitation with the way the game reads modifications to the special orders</a>, if your friendship decays enough that you no longer meet the requirement, you could get a crash.
-Do not manually turn on the friendship requirements unless you accept the risk.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.